NVIDIA/sentiment-discovery/README.md

  * `max_iters` - total number of training iterations to run.
 Takes presedence over number of epochs
  * `start_epoch` - epoch to start training at (used to resume training for exponential decay scheduler)
  * `start_iter` - what iteration to start training at (used mainly for resuming linear learning rate scheduler)
+ * `save_epochs` - number of epochs to save model progress.
+Defaults to every epoch
+ * `save_iters` - save model every so often per epoch
+ * `save_optim` - if enabled save optimizer state when saving model progress
+ * `load_optim` - if enabled load optimizer state from saved model if available

 ### Sentiment Transfer
 This script parses sample text and binary sentiment labels from csv (or json) data files according to `-text_key`/`label_key`.
 The text is then featurized and fit to a logistic regression model.